-Our primary sources of historical revenue have been derived from non-refundable upfront payments, funding for research and development services, milestone payments, and royalties under various collaboration agreements.
+Our primary sources of revenue are derived from non-refundable upfront payments, funding for research and development services, milestone payments, and royalties under various collaboration agreements.

 In contracts where we have more than one performance obligation to provide our customer with goods or services, each performance obligation is evaluated to determine whether it is distinct.
-The consideration under the contract is then allocated between the distinct performance obligations based on their respective relative stand-alone selling prices.
-The estimated stand-alone selling price of each deliverable reflects our best estimate of what the selling price would be if the deliverable was regularly sold on a stand-alone basis and is determined by reference to market rates for the good or service when sold to others or by using an adjusted market assessment approach if selling price on a stand-alone basis is not available.
-We generally recognize revenue from non-refundable upfront payments ratably over the estimated term of the performance obligation or period in which the underlying benefit is transferred to the customer.
+The consideration under the contract is then allocated between the distinct performance obligations based on their respective relative standalone selling prices.
+The estimated standalone selling price of each deliverable reflects our best estimate of what the selling price would be if the deliverable was regularly sold on a standalone basis and is determined by reference to market rates for the good or service when sold to others or by using an adjusted market assessment approach if selling price on a standalone basis is not available.
+We generally recognize revenue from non-refundable upfront payments over the estimated term of the performance obligation or period in which the underlying benefit is transferred to the customer.
 We evaluate the measure of progress each reporting period and, if necessary, adjust the measure of performance and related revenue recognition.

 The consideration allocated to each distinct performance obligation is recognized as revenue when control is transferred to our customer for the related goods or services.
+Consideration in exchange for research and development services performed by us on behalf of the licensee is recognized upon performance of such activities at rates consistent with prevailing market rates.
 Consideration associated with at-risk substantive performance milestones, including sales-based milestones, is recognized as revenue when we determine it is probable that a significant reversal of the cumulative revenue recognized will not occur.
 At the end of each subsequent reporting period, we re-evaluate the probability of achievement of such milestones, and if necessary, adjust our estimate of the overall transaction price.
 Sales-based royalties received in connection with licenses of intellectual property are subject to a specific exception in the revenue standards, whereby the consideration is not included in the transaction price and recognized in revenue until the customer's subsequent sales or usages occur.